naimul3070/Install-OpenProject-Project-Managmen-Software-local-servert/README.md

 # skip STMP

-Naw check the Domain You Will get the open Project
+Now check the Domain You Will get the open Project